isomerpages/imda-disg/resources/archives/_posts/2023-03-30-post-How Singapore tech firms boost growth with strategic industry player partnerships.md

 <br><br><b>More deals sealed with increased exposure and an expanded network</b>
 <img align="centre" style="max-width: 100%; padding-right: 20px" src="/images/belive.JPG">
-BeLive and Microsoft representatives during a meeting to discuss and align on a partnership growth strategy and roadmap to provide more holistic solutions to both company’s customers.
-Photo: Belive
+<b>BeLive and Microsoft representatives during a meeting to discuss and align on a partnership growth strategy and roadmap to provide more holistic solutions to both company’s customers.
+Photo: Belive</b>

 <br><br>With the meteoric rise of video streaming on social media platforms, many businesses are looking to tap on the potential of live-streaming for marketing, events and education or training.